15mm Ancients Suppliers - No Photos Version

 - Essex sells figures in packs of 8 foot or 4 mounted, usually with 2-3 variants per pack in the newer ranges.

-- The Essex website has - at last!! - had a long overdue upgrade and is now excellent throughout.
+- The Essex website is excellent throughout.
 There is a full listing of 15mm and 25mm figures, with a reasonably complete set of pictures of all the figures, either painted or in bare metal.

 - Essex used to be known as Mikes Models way back in (ancient) history, and produced a very differently styled range.
 These "Mikes Models" figures are available on special order (at least the Renaissance ones), and there is even a whole special section on their website for them.
 They were much shorter and less anatomically correctly styled that the current ranges - but are still much loved by some collectors & gamers.